funkysi1701/DevOpsAPI/README.md

 # DevOpsAPI

-Uses the Azure Dev Ops API to get info about Builds
+Uses the Azure Dev Ops API to get info about Builds (and Releases)

 appsettings.json needs configuring for this to work.